 - Bring the filtered water to a boil.
 Stir in the sugar until it has dissolved.
 Remove from the heat and add the parsley.
 Let the parsley and hot water steep until the water cools to room temperature.
 Note that the resulting tea will remain clear.

-- Remove all the parsley, setting aside 2 sprigs and discarding the rest.
-Pour the parsley tea into a 1-gallon crock or jar (a glass vessel with a spout at the bottom is ideal), then pour in the kombucha, add the SCOBY and reserved sprigs of parsley, and stir.
-Cover with cheesecloth or a clean kitchen towel and secure with a rubber band or twine.
+- Remove all parsley, set aside 2 sprigs and discard the rest.
+Pour parsley tea into a 1-gallon crock or jar (a glass vessel with a spout at the bottom is ideal), then pour in the kombucha, add the SCOBY and reserved sprigs of parsley, and stir.
+Cover with cheesecloth or clean kitchen towel and secure with rubber band or twine.
 Let sit at room temperature for 1 to 2 weeks.
 As with most fermented foods and beverages, the time it takes for the kombucha to brew varies with the room temperature and your personal taste preferences.
-The taste will also vary depending on the starter kombucha you’ve used and the SCOBY.
 After day 7, taste the kombucha daily.
 The flavor should be sour, but it shouldn’t taste like vinegar.
 Once you’re happy with the taste, remove the parsley stems and the SCOBY and store the SCOBY in the fridge in a glass jar with 2 cups of your recent batch of kombucha (or enough to keep the mother completely submerged).
-Bottle the rest of the kombucha in a glass vessel with a tight-fitting screw-on lid.
+Bottle the remaining kombucha in a glass vessel with a tight screw-on lid.

 - To carbonate, let the kombucha sit in the bottle with lid screwed on tightly at room temperature for 2 to 3 days before refrigerating.
 This will allow time for carbonation to develop in the bottle.
 Once you’re in the groove of making kombucha, start another batch right away.